-The Cataloging and Metadata Librarian will participate in planning and implementing digital projects including exploring new technologies in metadata applications; metadata schema adaptation; developing standards, policies and procedures; training library staff to create and apply metadata; and project management.
-The position supervises and directs the work of four staff members.
-The cataloging and metadata librarian will create MARC and non-MARC metadata.
-The ideal candidate will work well with diverse stakeholders, be able to manage complex workflows and participate in the creation of digital projects that have both immediate appeal and lasting significance.
+The Cataloging and Metadata Librarian will participate in planning and implementing digital projects.
+The ideal candidate will work well with diverse stakeholders, be able to manage complex workflows, and participate in the creation of digital projects that have both immediate appeal and lasting significance.

-MINIMUMQUALIFICATIONS: A Masters of Library Science or equivalent, from an ALA accredited school is required.
-Knowledge of one or more of the following metadata standards: Dublin Core, HTML, XML, MODS, markup languages etc. Knowledge of RDA, MARC, LCSH and LC classification and OCLC.
-Knowledge of integrated library systems such as Innovative Interface's Sierra system.
-Demonstrated ability to work independently, as well as collaboratively with project teams.
-Effective oral, written and interpersonal communication skills.
+Demonstrated knowledge of one or more of the following metadata standards: Dublin Core, HTML, XML, MODS, markup languages etc. Knowledge of RDA, MARC, LCSH and LC classification, and OCLC.

-PREFERREDQUALIFICATIONS: Preferred qualifications include experience with applying metadata standards to describe digital collections; experience with digital library platforms such as CONTENTdm; experience cataloging traditional library materials; supervisory experience; experience with archives and archival practice; experience with EAD; experience with institutional repositories; experience with MarcEdit; knowledge of emerging metadata standards, such as linked data, RDF and ontologies as well as emerging library applications (e.g., BIBFRAME) and name identifier systems (e.g., ORCID, ISNI).
+Preferred qualifications include experience with applying metadata standards to describe digital collections; experience with collection management systems such as CONTENTdm; experience cataloging traditional library materials; supervisory experience; experience with archives and archival practice; experience with EAD; experience with institutional repositories; experience with MarcEdit; knowledge of emerging metadata standards, such as linked data, RDF and ontologies as well as emerging library applications (e.g., BIBFRAME) and name identifier systems (e.g., ORCID, ISNI).

 Special Instructions to Applicants: